 In colder waters, it is necessary to wear a dry suit with suitable diving gloves.
 The gloves have a layer of air between the hands and the fabric.
 This keeps your hands warm and they don’t get wet.

 In addition to the difference in thickness, there is also a difference in models.
 In general, two types of diving gloves are available.
 Five finger and three finger gloves.
 The diving gloves with three fingers are a type of mittens that are often used in cold water.

-When choosing diving gloves, it is important to choose the correct closure.
+When choosing scuba diving gloves, it is important to choose the correct closure.
 Some diving gloves close with Velcro and others with elastic.
 Gloves that close with elastic are often a bit longer and are placed higher around your arm.
 For dry suit gloves, there are special ring closures that can be easily attached to the sleeves of your dry suit.

-Diving gloves at Lucas Divestore
+Scuba diving gloves at Lucas Divestore

 Looking for suitable diving gloves?
 Take a look at our wide selection online where you can choose from gloves from top brands such as Santi, Seac, Scubapro and Bare.
 Would you like to know more or advice?
 Feel free to contact us.
 We are happy to help.